 The aforementioned Act does not make any reference to online gambling, which is not surprising as the internet did not even exist when this act was created.
 There is another act that could be considered to be talking about online gambling, and this is the 2000 Information Technology Act.
 This discusses various offences regarding online activity but, once again, there is no mention of it being illegal to gamble online.

 Overall, the legal situation of online gambling in India is really unclear.
-The majority of online gambling websites are happy to welcome Indian customers, but as these sites are not domestic, they are not governed by the Indian government.
+According to expert site, casinos-india.in, the majority of online gambling websites are happy to welcome Indian customers, but as these sites are not domestic, they are not governed by the Indian government.
 Thus, this does not mean that using an online gambling site in India is legal.
 However, there is no law that clearly states that gambling online is illegal for Indians.

 So, if you are reading this from India and have an account with an offshore online gambling account, you do not need to worry about getting prosecuted.
 However, just make sure that you use a trustworthy and reputable site.